 - Disaster recovery – A collection of policies, tools, and procedures permitting the recovery or continued operation of vital technology infrastructures and systems following an accident or natural disaster.

-- Extensibility – ability to extend a system and the level of effort needed to implement the extension.
+- Extensibility – Ability to extend a system and the effort needed to implement the extension.

 - Fault tolerance – Ability to meet requirements despite system or hardware failures.

 - Interoperability – The ability of software to communicate with other components or systems.